 Where siR is the transmitted signal, i denotes the number of transmitted signals and R is the number of receive antennas and zR= αRejR are the attenuation and phase factors for each R number of Diversity Channels.
-The channel experience by each antenna is randomly varying with time.
-For R number of received antenna the received symbol is multiplied by zR where the mean and variance is of a Rayleigh Random Variable as shown in section 5.1 The Additive White Gaussian Noise introduced by each receiver is denoted by kR.
+The channel experienced by each antenna is randomly varying with time.
+For R number of received antennas the received symbol is multiplied by zR where the mean and variance is of a Rayleigh Random Variable as shown in section 5.1 The Additive White Gaussian Noise introduced by each receiver is denoted by kR.
 Figure 18 depicts a communication system using maximum ratio combiner to exploit the diversity between channels.

 Figure 18- MRC Block Diagram